Jaccouille/wc3-3ds-toolkit/README.md

 with the time interval between animation sequence in MDX/MDL file, I used NeoDex for the export, I don’t know how the exporter writes time interval between sequence.

-The script will try to name the keynote track, it will look for the following key word in the xaf filename :`attack, stand, sprint, run, die, weaponskill`.
+The script will try to name the keynote track, it will look for key words and counting number separated by "_" in the xaf filename, e.g "{word1}_{word2}_{keyword}_{animation count}.xaf", this name pattern is used by the Dawn of War 2 game. it will pick the first key word found, following key word are supported :`attack, stand, sprint, run, die, weaponskill`.
 The name assigned follows Warcraft 3 animation sequence name format.

 Example: a xaf named `space_marine_attack_1.xaf` will load an animation mation sequence named `Attack - 1`.

 ### Scene Setup Tools
 This macroScript contains 3 options to configure a scene before exporting it